-Prerequisites: BIOL 2230 and BIOL 2270.
-A study of the taxonomy, distribution, ecology, behavior and evolution of freshwater and marine fishes.
-One or two overnight field trips on weekends will be scheduled, with emphasis placed on the collection and preservation of specimens and the identification of habitats occupied by various species.
-Other field trips scheduled during normal laboratory periods.
+BIOL 4350 Vertebrate Embryology Prerequisites: BIOL 2230 and BIOL 2270.
+A study of the fertilization process and embryology of selected vertebrates with the greatest emphasis placed on chick development.
+BIOL 4400 Vertebrate Histology Prerequisites: BIOL 2230 and BIOL 2270, and 8 semester hours of senior college biology courses.

-BIOL 3920 Herpetology

-Prerequisites: BIOL 2230 and BIOL 2270.
-Introduction to the study of amphibians and reptiles, including anatomy, physiology, ecology, behavior, and classification coordinated with field study of local species.

-Prerequisites: BIOL 2230 and BIOL 2270, and 8 semester hours of senior college biology courses.
 Study of vertebrate histology with emphasis on the four primary tissues (epithelium, connective, muscle, and nerve).
 Laboratory work consists primarily of detailed microscopic study and drawings of tissues from prepared slides.
 Two 2-hour laboratory periods per week.

-BIOL 4510 Virology

-Prerequisites: BIOL 3100 or consent of instructor.
+BIOL 4500 Cell Biology Prerequisites: BIOL 2230, BIOL 2270, CHEM 3601L.
+The organization and function of cellular structures in animal, plant, and microbial systems.
+Emphasis on the molecular basis of metabolism, transport, mobility, nerve conduction, and the cell cycle.
+BIOL 4510 Virology Prerequisites: BIOL 3100 or consent of instructor.
 An introduction to viruses and other non-cellular infectious agents.
 Topics include the structure and composition of these agents, their replication, effects on their host, and host responses.
 Methods for studying these agents, their origins and evolution, and their uses in biotechnology will also be discussed.

-BIOL 4550 Immunology

-Prerequisites: BIOL 2230, BIOL 2270, BIOL 3100.
+BIOL 4550 Immunology Prerequisites: BIOL 2230, BIOL 2270, BIOL 3100.
 Basic concepts of immunology, including antigen and antibody structure, the generation of diversity, the nature of T cell and B cell receptors, cellular cooperation, and the down regulation of immune responses.

-BIOL 4580 Molecular Genetics

-Prerequisite: BIOL 3200.
+BIOL 4580 Molecular Genetics Prerequisite: BIOL 3200.
 The study of the molecular nature of eukaryotic genomes, with emphasis on biotechnology.
 The lecture will focus on using modern molecular genetic techniques as a means to understanding complex eukaryotic genomes.
 Emphasis will be placed on reading current, relevant scientific literature.
 The laboratory will involve hands-on experience in which the student will learn the latest technology of molecular genetic analysis and manipulation.

-BIOL 4600 Evolution

-Prerequisites: BIOL 2230, BIOL 2270, BIOL 3200.
+BIOL 4600 Evolution Prerequisites: BIOL 2230, BIOL 2270, BIOL 3200.
 Study of the theoretical aspects and the patterns and processes of micro- and macro-evolutionary change.
-3-3-4

 BIOL 4650 Animal Behavior

 Prerequisites: BIOL 2230 and BIOL 2270.
 Introduction to the major concepts of causation, development, evolution, and ecology of animal behavior, emphasizing the behavior of social animals.
+3-3-4